Scientists hope bats may hold clues to fighting COVID-19

-SAN FRANCISCO -- They fly through the night, sometimes carrying deadly virus's in their bodies, but are still surviving.
+SAN FRANCISCO -- They fly through the night, sometimes carrying deadly viruses in their bodies, but are still surviving.

 That's why bats have been such a boon to researchers.